17 Popular Turkish Desserts that You Simply Can’t Miss

 3. Dondurma (Turkish Ice cream)

-Turkish Dessert - Ice Cream
+a man dishing up Turkish Ice Cream

 Turkish ice cream is often described as elastic.
 This is because it is a special ice cream that is made with salep powder.